Evidence for Limited Metacognition in LLMs: Methods

 \subsection{Second Chance Game primary metric}

 Success at the game means giving a different answer than the one at baseline.
 However, as seen the Delegate Game, a mere change in context can induce changes simply due to ``noise'' in the prompt.
 Therefore, in order to establish a baseline change rate to compare against, for each model we run a version of the game where the prompt wording has been made neutral (we replace ``Your answer was incorrect.
 Choose a different answer.'' with ``Your response was lost in transmission.
 Choose again.'', and remove the line about the previous/new answer from the system prompt).
 We then compare each LLM’s performance in the Second Chance Game to its own ``neutral baseline'' change rate to compute a ``change rate lift''.
 Perfect self-modeling would entail a lift of [100\% minus this baseline rate]; this is the denominator in our reported normalized change rate lift metric.
+We assessed all models at temperatures as described in \ref{baseline_tests}.